stdevPavelmc/mailad/AD_Requirements.md

 # Active Directory requirements for this tool

-As was mentioned earlier, this tool requires that you has a correctly configured Active Directory (AD) server and has administrative access to it.
+As was mentioned earlier, this tool requires that you has administrative access over a correctly configured Active Directory (AD) server.

 _**Notice:** since the end of February 2021 we simplified the user property handling in the active directory, if you has a server installed before that date please take a peek at the [Simplify_AD_config.md](Simplify_AD_config.md) file to know how to migrate to this new simplified way_